-Kv1.3 plays a crucial role in maintaining the resting membrane potential in platelets,^{10,11} regulating entry of the key second messenger Ca2+; however, its contribution to hemostasis and thrombosis is less clear.
-The present study provides new evidence that loss of Kv1.3 in murine platelets modulates a number of platelet responses, particularly collagen-evoked adhesion and motile responses through a mechanism dependent on integrin $\alpha_2\beta_1$.
+Kv1.3 plays a crucial role in maintaining the resting membrane potential in platelets [10,11], regulating entry of the key second messenger Ca2+; however, its contribution to hemostasis and thrombosis is less clear.
+The present study provides new evidence that loss of Kv1.3 in murine platelets modulates a number of platelet responses, particularly collagen-evoked adhesion and motile responses through a mechanism dependent on integrin α_2 β_1 .

-Platelet adhesion and thrombus formation relies on two key integrins, namely $\alpha_2\beta_1$ which binds to collagen, and $\alpha{IIb}\beta_3$ which binds several ligands including fibrinogen, fibronectin, Von Willebrand factor (VWF), and fibrin.28 Our studies of murine platelet adhesion under conditions of arterial shear demonstrate that adhesion to fibrillar collagen, where $\alpha_2\beta_1$ is an important adhesive receptor, is significantly impaired following deletion of Kv1.3.
-In contrast, loss of Kv1.3 had no effect on $\alpha{IIb}\beta{3}$ dependent platelet binding to immobilised fibrinogen.
-This specific role for Kv1.3 in $\alpha_2\beta_1$ -mediated adhesion was further demonstrated in experiments using combinations of triple-helical collagen-specific peptides.
+Platelet adhesion and thrombus formation relies on two key integrins, namely $\alpha_2\beta_1$ which binds to collagen, and $\alpha{IIb}\beta_3$ which binds several ligands including fibrinogen, fibronectin, Von Willebrand factor (VWF), and fibrin[28].
+Our studies of murine platelet adhesion under conditions of arterial shear demonstrate that adhesion to fibrillar collagen, where $\alpha_2\beta_1$ is an important adhesive receptor, is significantly impaired following deletion of Kv1.3.
+In contrast, loss of Kv1.3 had no effect on $\alpha{IIb}\beta_3$ dependent platelet binding to immobilized fibrinogen.
+This specific role for Kv1.3 in $\alpha_2\beta_1$ -mediated adhesion was further demonstrated in experiments using combinations of triplehelical collagen-specific peptides.
 Kv1.3^{-/-} platelet adherence was significantly reduced compared to those from WT mice when perfused over surfaces coated with a combination of VWF-III, a peptide which contains the VWF-A3 collagen binding motif, and the integrin $\alpha_2\beta_1$ -specific peptide, GFOGER.
 In contrast, no phenotypic difference was observed between adhesion of WT and Kv1.3^{-/-} platelets perfused over surfaces coated with VWF-III combined with the GPVI-specific collagen peptide, CRP-XL.
-This is consistent with experiments using human platelets, where Pugh and colleagues used integrin-specific peptides of differing affinity to show that $\alpha_2\beta_1$ enhances the rate of recruitment of platelets to a collagenous surface.29
+This is consistent with experiments using human platelets, where Pugh and colleagues used integrin-specific peptides of differing affinity to show that $\alpha_2\beta_1$ enhances the rate of recruitment of platelets to a collagenous surface[29].

 Exposure to collagen induces marked changes in platelet morphology.
-Initial events involve the extension of filopodial protrusions which allow attachment to collagen fibres, followed by formation of actin-rich lamellipodia and eventual transformation to the typical 'fried egg' appearance during platelet spreading.^{23,30} Mutations that affect the molecular mechanisms and protein interactions of cytosketeletal reorganisation during platelet shape change impair the ability of platelets to adhere and form a thrombus.31-34 Our studies of DiOC6-loaded platelets demonstrate that in the absence of Kv1.3^{-/-}, fewer platelets progress to form lamellipodia (ruffled appearance) on $\alpha_2\beta_1$ -dependent surfaces coated with VWF-III/GFOGER; furthermore, Kv1.3^{-/-} platelets exhibited shorter and fewer filopodia compared to WT controls.
-Video recordings under static conditions show that WT platelets extend long filopodia towards collagen fibres, pulling the fibres upon initial attachment, before spreading (Supplementary video 1 and 2), whereas platelets lacking Kv1.3 are less able to facilitate attachment (Supplementary video 3).
-Subsequent tracking of the trajectories of individual platelet movement under the same conditions further demonstrated that Kv1.3^{-/-} platelet haptotaxis towards collagen is less efficient, with platelets travelling over a wider area, appearing to have less ability to 'sense' the collagen or maintain directional persistence towards it.
-This is consistent with weaker integrin-dependent adhesion permitting greater motility, as shown in HT1080 fibrosarcoma haptotaxis experiments.35 Interestingly, blockade or reduced expression of Kv1.3 also impairs migration of T-lymphocytes,^{36,37} and alters detection of electrical fields in neutrophils.38 Voltage-gated sodium channels (Na_v) have also been proposed to contribute to cellular motility and migration in several types of immune cells including lymphocytes39 and macrophages40 and intracellularly localized Nav1.6 supports invasiveness of human breast cancer cells.41 Sodium channel β subunits are crucial components of the mechanism whereby pore-forming α subunits Na_v1.5 or 1.6 regulate adhesion and migration and there is evidence that Na_v β_1 can act independently as a cell adhesion molecule.42-44
+Initial events involve the extension of filopodial protrusions which allow attachment to collagen fibers, followed by formation of actin-rich lamellipodia and eventual transformation to the typical 'fried egg' appearance during platelet spreading [23,30].
+Mutations that affect the molecular mechanisms and protein interactions of cytosketeletal reorganization during platelet shape change impair the ability of platelets to adhere and form a thrombus [31-34].
+Our studies of DiOC6-loaded platelets demonstrate that in the absence of Kv1.3^{-/-}, fewer platelets progress to form lamellipodia (ruffled appearance) on $\alpha_2\beta_1$ dependent surfaces coated with VWF-III/GFOGER; furthermore, Kv1.3^{-/-} platelets exhibited shorter and fewer filopodia compared to WT controls.
+Video recordings under static conditions show that WT platelets extend long filopodia toward collagen fibers, pulling the fibers upon initial attachment, before spreading (Supplementary video 1 and 2), whereas platelets lacking Kv1.3 are less able to facilitate attachment (Supplementary video 3).
+Subsequent tracking of the trajectories of individual platelet movement under the same conditions further demonstrated that Kv1.3^{-/-} platelet haptotaxis toward collagen is less efficient, with platelets traveling over a wider area, appearing to have less ability to 'sense' the collagen or maintain directional persistence toward it.
+This is consistent with weaker integrin-dependent adhesion permitting greater motility, as shown in HT1080 fibrosarcoma haptotaxis experiments[35].
+Interestingly, blockade or reduced expression of Kv1.3 also impairs migration of T-lymphocytes [36,37], and alters detection of electrical fields in neutrophils